Rod Roberts (American politician)

-Rod Roberts (born October 22, 1957) is the Iowa State Labor Commissioner.
+Rod Roberts (born October 22, 1957) is an American politician who was the Iowa State Labor Commissioner from 2019 until 2025.
 Roberts is also a former Republican gubernatorial candidate and five-term Iowa State Representative from the 51st and 80th Districts.
 He served in the Iowa House of Representatives from 2001 to 2011 and was an assistant minority leader.
 He received his BA from Iowa Christian College, as did his wife.

 During his last term in the Iowa House, Roberts served on the Administration and Rules, Appropriations, Local Government, State Government, and Transportation committees.
 His political experience includes serving on the Carroll School Board from 1996 to 2000.
 Other experience includes serving as past president of the Carroll Rotary Club and serving on the Board of Directors for New Hope Village (a facility supporting disabled adults) in Carroll.

 Early and personal life

 Rod Roberts was born in 1957 to parents, Jack Roberts, a history teacher and Darlene Roberts, a bank teller.
 He grew up in Zearing, and was highly influenced by Ronald Reagan.
 Roberts and his wife, Trish, moved to Carroll in 1985.

+Roberts' grandson Jack Sayers became a Republican member of the Mills County board of supervisors in January 2026.